permguard/playground-client/README.md

-# permguard-playground
+# Permguard AuthZ Client Playground

-Official Permguard UI Playground
+A sandbox environment for exploring and testing the Permguard AuthZ Client.